adamhassel/errors/README.md

 }
 ```

 Up the stack, you don't want to check for any possible error.
 You just know that if you get `MyError`, you're handling things one way, and if you get any other error, you handle it differently.
 But this approach, while convenient, discards information about the actual error, though.
-Now, normally, you'd do something like:
+Now, normally, you'd log it at the source at the risk of it being logged again later, or do something like:

 ```golang
 return fmt.Errorf("%s: %w", err, MyError)